mokolodi1/MedBook_/data_model.md

 Periodically a job runs and deletes all blobs that do not have an associated object or have had their associated objects deleted.
 This job also deletes blobs that have not finished writing.
 (This creates a soft cap on the size of the blob; it must be writable to the directory in less than a day.)

 Blobs themselves do not have expiration dates.
-Some associated objects may delete their blobs.
+Some associated objects may delete their blobs periodically.

 Each blob has a path where its file is stored.
 The file is stored within that folder and the file's name is the `_id` of the blob.